Symptoms depend on which artery is blocked and how severe the blockage is.

 When an artery narrows, the parts of the body it supplies may not receive enough blood.
 An inadequate blood supply leads to insufficient oxygen levels in body tissues, which is called ischemia.
 Ischemia may develop suddenly or gradually.
 When an artery is suddenly or completely blocked, the tissue it supplies may die.

-Gradual narrowing of arteries is usually due to atherosclerosis, in which deposits of cholesterol and other fatty materials (atheromas or atherosclerotic plaques) develop in the walls of arteries.
-Atheromas may gradually narrow the interior (lumen) of the artery and reduce blood flow (see Plaque formation).
+Gradual narrowing of arteries is usually due to atherosclerosis Plaque formation Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more , in which deposits of cholesterol and other fatty materials (atheromas or atherosclerotic plaques) develop in the walls of arteries.
+Atheromas may gradually narrow the interior (lumen) of the artery and reduce blood flow.
 Calcium may accumulate in the walls of the blood vessels, making the arteries stiff.

-Less commonly, arteries are gradually narrowed by an abnormal growth of muscle in the artery’s wall (fibromuscular dysplasia), inflammation (vasculitis), or pressure from outside the blood vessel by a nearby expanding mass, such as a tumor or fluid-filled sac (cyst).
+Less commonly, arteries are gradually narrowed by an abnormal growth of muscle in the artery’s wall (fibromuscular dysplasia Fibromuscular Dysplasia Fibromuscular dysplasia is abnormal thickening of the walls of arteries that is not related to atherosclerosis or inflammation but that causes artery narrowing or blockage.
+Fibromuscular dysplasia... read more ), inflammation (vasculitis Overview of Vasculitis Vasculitic disorders are caused by inflammation of the blood vessels (vasculitis).
+Vasculitis can be triggered by certain infections or drugs or can occur for unknown reasons.
+People may have... read more ), or pressure from outside the blood vessel by a nearby expanding mass, such as a tumor or fluid-filled sac (cyst).

-Sudden, complete blockage may result when a blood clot (thrombus) forms in an artery that is already narrowed.
+Sudden, complete blockage of an artery may result when a blood clot (thrombus) forms in an artery that is already narrowed.
 A sudden blockage may also result when a clot breaks off (becoming an embolus) from a site such as the heart or aorta, travels through the bloodstream, and lodges in an artery downstream.
 Some disorders increase the risk of blood clot formation.
-They include atrial fibrillation, other heart disorders, clotting disorders, and inflammation of blood vessels (vasculitis), which may be due to an autoimmune disorder.
+They include atrial fibrillation Atrial Fibrillation and Atrial Flutter Atrial fibrillation and atrial flutter are very fast electrical discharge patterns that make the atria (upper chambers of the heart) contract very rapidly, with some of the electrical impulses... read more , other heart disorders, and clotting disorders Overview of Blood Clotting Disorders Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
+These dysfunctions may result in Too little clotting, leading to abnormal... read more .
+Inflammation of blood vessels Overview of Vasculitis Vasculitic disorders are caused by inflammation of the blood vessels (vasculitis).
+Vasculitis can be triggered by certain infections or drugs or can occur for unknown reasons.
+People may have... read more (vasculitis), which may be due to an autoimmune disorder, may also cause sudden blockage of an artery.

 Symptoms of occlusive peripheral arterial disease vary depending on